Alice Englert

-Alice Allegra Englert (born 15 June 1994) is an Australian actress, director, writer, singer, and songwriter.
-She is best known for her roles as Rosa in the film Ginger & Rosa (2012) and Lena Duchannes in the film Beautiful Creatures (2013).
+Alice Allegra Englert (born 15 June 1994) is an Australian actress.
+The daughter of filmmaker Jane Campion, Englert is best known for her lead roles in films such as Ginger & Rosa (2012), Beautiful Creatures (2013), and Them That Follow (2019), as well as supporting roles in Body Brokers, The Power of the Dog (both 2021), and You Won't Be Alone (2022).

+She made her feature directorial debut with the dark comedy film Bad Behaviour (2023), for which she was nominated for the Grand Jury Prize at the 2023 Sundance Film Festival.

 Early life

-Alice Allegra Englert was born in Sydney in June 1994, the daughter of New Zealand filmmaker Jane Campion and Australian filmmaker Colin Englert.
+Alice Allegra Englert was born in Sydney on 15 June 1994, the daughter of New Zealand filmmaker Jane Campion and Australian filmmaker Colin Englert.
 She is the maternal granddaughter of actress Edith Campion and theatre director Richard Campion.
 She was raised in Sydney and various locations where her parents' work took the family, explaining, "I’ve spent half my life on planes.
 I have a lot of love for New Zealand, though.
 That is where the really arty, whimsical side of the family resided."
 She attended schools in Australia, New Zealand, New York City, Rome, and London, as well as other places in England such as the Sibford School, a Quaker school in Oxfordshire.
 Her parents divorced when she was seven.
 She later left high school to become an actress.